Skip to content

 </div>

-We can also wrap line numbers with with a link and inject anchors so you can click line numbers and be taken to said line.
+We can also wrap line numbers with a link and inject anchors so you can click line numbers and be taken to said line.
 To do this, anchor_linenums must be enabled and then a prefix should be provided via line_anchors, just like line_spans, line_anchors will produce an ID in the form prefix-x-y where x is a unique number for the code block and y is the line number.
 If you wish to not have the line numbers clickable, and just have the anchors inserted, you can omit enabling anchor_linenums.

 extension_configs = {